ashwanth10XS/weather-report/README.md

 - [Overview](#overview)
 - [Dependencies](#dependencies)
 - [License](#license)

  ## Overview

-A weather report using weather map.org API key utilizes HTML for structure, CSS for styling, and JavaScript to fetch and display real-time weather data, providing interactive and visual updates on weather conditions. note:replace your api key from openweathermap.org to know your weather condition.
+A weather report using weather map.org API key utilizes HTML for structure, CSS for styling, and JavaScript to fetch and display real-time weather data, providing interactive and visual updates on weather conditions.
+## note
+replace your api key from openweathermap.org to know your weather condition.

 ## Dependencies
 - HTML: Provides the structure for the webpage.